-If we consider the fact that ellipses, whatever their number and power of elision may be, represent a practically nonexistent portion of text, we must surely come to the conclusion that the whole of Proust's narrative text can be defined as scene, taking that term in the temporal sense in which we are defining it here and setting aside for the moment the iterative nature of some of those scenes.56 Thus the traditional alternation summary/scene is at an end.
+If we consider the fact that ellipses, whatever their number and power of elision may be, represent a practically nonexistent portion of text, we must surely come to the conclusion that the whole of Proust's narrative text can be defined as scene, taking that term in the temporal sense in which we are defining it here and setting aside for the moment the iterative nature of some of those scenes.
+Thus the traditional alternation summary/scene is at an end.
 Later we will see it replaced by another alternation, but now we must note a change in function which in any case modifies the structural role of the scene.

 In novelistic narrative as it functioned before the Recherche, the contrast of tempo between detailed scene and summary almost always reflected a contrast of content between dramatic and nondramatic, the strong periods of the action coinciding with the most intense moments of the narrative while the weak periods were summed up with large strokes and as if from a great distance, according to the principle that we have seen set forth by Fielding.
-The real rhythm of the novelistic canon, still very perceptible in Bovary, is thus the alternation of nondramatic summaries, functioning as waiting room and liaison, with dramatic scenes whose role in the action is decisive.57
+The real rhythm of the novelistic canon, still ss P. 51.

-55 P. 51.
-56 On the dominance of scene, see Tadié, Proust et le roman, pp. 387 ff.
+36 On the dominance of scene, see Tadié, Proust et le roman, pp. 387 ff.